evkx/evkx.github.io/content/models/hiphi/x/X_6_Seater/_index.md

 ## User interface and control

-HiPhi X 6 Seater has multiple integrated screens.
+The HiPhi X 6 Seater has multiple integrated screens.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments).
 In addition, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) in the center console  and one [infotainment screen](../../../../technology/userinterface/screens/#front-passenger-screen) in front of the passenger seat.
 The  screen behind the steering wheel integrated into the dashboard is 14 inches large.
 The touch screen at the top of the center console is 16,9 inches large.
 The touch screen in front of the passenger in the dashboard is 19,9 inches large.

 {{< sitefiguresized thumb="models/hiphi/x/x_6_seater/screens_1_st.jpg" title="HiPhi X 6 Seater" width="3000" height="2000"  >}}